janegilring/posts/derek-schauland/leveraging-azure-bastion-to-connect-to-azure-vms/leveraging-azure-bastion-to-connect-to-azure-vms.md

 From here, the process is just like RDP or SSH - the biggest difference is that the display is in a browser.
 There are sa few caveats at the time of this writing that should be called out, but they are minute and can be worked around.

-For Windows VMs, you can copy text in and out of the virtual server using Azure Bastion (if you allow clipboard access within the browser session).
+For Windows VMs, you can copy text in to and out of the virtual server using Azure Bastion (if you allow clipboard access within the browser session).
 Currently, you cannot copy and paste files into the bastion session.
 This means if you want to install something, you will need to do one of the following:

 1. Have the files stored on a file share that is accessible from the managed server
 2. Use an Azure Storage account and mount or browse to it from the managed server
 3. Download the installer files from a source on the Internet on the managed server

-My favorite here is to put the files in a storage account in Azure, using a fileshare with approximately 10 GB of space available.
-Then mount the fileshare using the connection information provided.
+My favorite here is to put the files in a storage account in Azure, using a file share with approximately 10 GB of space available.
+Then mount the file share using the connection information provided.
 This way, I have a place to put temporary things - the storage can be permanent across multiple VMs and used just for files into and out of the managed server(s).

 In addition to file movement in and out of VMs using Bastion, you will need to ensure that your network connection to the Bastion instance over port 443 is pretty good - this in and of itself will not be an issue, however if you find yourself using Just In Time Access or have Network Security Groups in play, you may get a notice from Azure when connecting to VMs that your connection to the resource is unreliable.
 Check NSG configurations between the client and VM for any out of the ordinary items.